Jazz Set Up

 Training objects include programs to set up the test data used in the video demonstrations and tutorials.
 You may like to download the training objects and create these data.
 Click [Add Training] to download the objects to create the objects to create the data.
 When you have completed set up for either z/OS or Micro Focus, you can create the test files.
 Click here to see a User Guide chapter on how to do this.

-Following Step 1 Jazz will display the Jazz Workbench.
-At this stage we run a very basic Jazz test to prove that we’ve configured it correctly so far: -
+When you’ve configured Jazz, MANASYS will display the Jazz Workbench.
+The first time that we see this we run a very basic Jazz test to prove that we’ve configured it correctly so far: -

 1. Click the menu File/Open in the Jazz Workbench.
 Select member PFirst, a little nonsense program: -